-Strong rubber tiles - designer series are very durable as well as easy to maintain and keep clean.
-Maintenance for interlocking gym tiles include:
+Strong rubber tiles are very durable, easy to maintain, and easy to keep clean.
+Maintenance of these rubber gym tiles typically includes:

-- Vacuum any loose crumbs, dust or debris from the flooring surface when necessary.
+- Vacuuming any loose crumbs, dust, or debris from the gym floor covering surface when necessary.

-- Occasionally, you will want to use a damp mop with a mild soap and water solution.
-Recommended soaps are Dawn dish detergent or Tide laundry detergent.
+- Occasional damp mopping of the sports flooring with a mild soap and water solution.
+A few recommended soaps are Dawn dish detergent or Tide laundry detergent.